awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

    - The application should allow the user to create an SSM maintenance window with a default name or a user-provided name.
    - The application should allow the user to modify the maintenance window schedule.
    - The application should allow the user to create an SSM document with a default name or a user-provided name.
-   - The application should display a list of available SSM documents.
    - The application should send a command to a specified EC2 instance using the created SSM document and display the time when the command was invoked.
    - The application should allow the user to create an SSM OpsItem with a predefined title, source, category, and severity.
    - The application should allow the user to update and resolve the created OpsItem.